ic3top/devChallenges/quote-generator/README.md

 - Read another quotes from the same author
 - Fully adaptive
 - axios (for requests to [this API](https://github.com/pprathameshmore/QuoteGarden))
+- Pagination for more than 10 quotes

 ## Todos

-- Create a pagination for author`s quotes
 - Search for quotes depending on genre/query/author
 - rebuild/delete all unnecessary element plus components
 - add margin-bottom to container = fix footer